Directory Server provides a configurable feature that enables you to stop database updates on disk so that a file system snapshot can be taken safely.

 Once this property is set, you can safely take the file system snapshot.

-See Backing Up a File System in Sun Java System Directory Server Enterprise Edition 6.2 Administration Guide for instructions on configuring frozen mode using command-line tools.
+See Backing Up a File System in Oracle Fusion Middleware Administration Guide for Oracle Directory Server Enterprise Edition for instructions on configuring frozen mode using command-line tools.